Jan-9C/deathcounter_ocr/README.md

 ## 2) Install Tesseract OCR

 Install a version of **Tesseract OCR** [(Download)](https://github.com/UB-Mannheim/tesseract/wiki) <br/>
-You only need to install the english language package, all of the other available things you can choose are not necessary
+Install the language package you want to use.
+To use the preconfigured script download the english package.
+Detailed explanations for changing the language of the detected death message below.

 ## 3) Install required pip libraries